pachyderm/pachyderm/doc/deployment/amazon_web_services/aws-deploy-pachyderm.md

    The `,` at the end of the `credentials` flag in the deploy command is for an optional temporary AWS token.
-You might use such a temporary token if you are just experimenting with Pachyderm.
+You might use such a token if you are just experimenting with Pachyderm.
 However, do not use this token in a production deployment.

    The deployment takes some time.
-You can run `kubectl get pods` periodically
-    to check the status of deployment.
+You can run `kubectl get pods` periodically to check the status of deployment.
 When Pachyderm is deployed, the command shows all pods as `READY`:

     ```bash
     $ kubectl get pods